adambard/learnxinyminutes-docs/make.html.markdown

 # Programmatically generated dependency rules
 #-----------------------------------------------------------------------

-# Some compilers will generate dependency rules for dependent files so that
+# Some compilers will generate dependency rules so that a source file will
-# a file will be recompiled whenever that file's dependencies are changed.
+# be recompiled whenever that file's dependencies are changed.

 # An example using gcc
 %.o: %.c